huazzers/desma126/docs/syllabus.md

 > **Week 7**
 </br>Micro Game Jam(s) -- Make an entire game in a single class.

-### Unit 3: Re:Engine
+### Unit 3: Save && Scene
-Using the full affordances of the game engine to revise, refine, and/or remix your previous projects in this class.
+Using persistent data, effects, and cinematic affordances of the game engine to revise and refine your projects.

 > **Week 8-10**
-</br>More Advanced Unity Topics (TBD)
+</br>Cinemachine, Animation, Coroutines, Persistent Data
 >
 > **Project 3: Final Project (TBD)**